 Pick to Light

-Pick to light uses light directive technology combined with the warehouse execution, warehouse control (WES/WCS) system to direct operators to either pick product, or put product from a particular location into a carton or a tote as part of their picking process.
-It’s also used in put to light applications where for consolidation, staging and buffering, and as opposed to directing the operator by light to pick product, you’re directing the operator by light to put product away into a staging location, and then pulling it by light directed operations.
+Pick to light and put to light use light-directed technology combined with a warehouse execution and warehouse control (WES/WCS) system to direct operators to either pick product or put product from a particular location into a carton or a tote as part of their picking process.
+Pick to light is also used in conjunction with horizontal carousels, vertical carousels, and vertical lift modules (VLMs).

 Benefits of Using Pick to Light

-Generally, there are lights for each discrete location, and then there’s a light for a bay or an area of locations.
-One light provides direction to the operator, “I’m picking this order or batch of orders in a particular area or zone.”
-And then the discrete locations direct the operator to pick a particular product out of a single physical location.
-They may pick X number of that product out of a specific location, and that what they pick maybe then distributed to multiple orders that they’re picking in a batch or a cluster.
+Generally, there are lights for each discrete location, as well as a light for a bay or an area of operations or group of locations.
+The light for the bay provides direction to the operator to “pick this order or batch of orders in a particular area or zone.”
+Then the discrete location lights direct the operator to pick a particular product from a single physical location.
+They may also be directed to pick a certain quantity of that product out of a specific location, and then directed to distribute that quantity to multiple orders that they’re picking in a batch/cluster.

-ERPs and most WMS modules, particularly Tier 1 WMS modules, do not have the capability to work well with pick to light.
-This capability is provided through an appropriate WCS or WES.
-Intek and Minerva’s WMS software suite has full functional capability for pick and put to light and easy to integrate with automated storage systems and ERPs.
+Enterprise resource planning (ERP) systems and most ERP warehouse management software (WMS) modules, particularly Tier 1 WMS modules, cannot directly control pick to light and put to light.
+This capability must be provided through an appropriate warehouse execution system (WES) or warehouse control system (WCS).
+Intek and Minerva’s WMS software suite has full WES/WCS functional capability for pick and put to light and easily controls and integrates with automated storage systems and ERP systems.